metalivedev/dotclouddocs/public/0.9/migrations/rabbitmq.rst

 RabbitMQ
 ========
-We has decided to remove support for our RabbitMQ service.
+We have decided to remove support for our RabbitMQ service.
 We recommend that if you still need RabbitMQ that you sign up for an account at `CloudAMQP <http://cloudamqp.com>`_.

 Prices
 ------